ShadAdman/EdgeRt/README.md

 ## Run a Model

-### Step 1 - Place model
+### Step 1 - Place the model

-Put your `.tflite` model file in `composeResources/files`.</br>
-You can view an example model placement on[Kflite Sample](https://github.com/shadmanadman/kflite-sample/tree/main/composeApp/src/commonMain/composeResources/files).
+Put your `.tflite` model file in `composeResources/files` You can view an example model placement on [Kflite Sample](https://github.com/shadmanadman/kflite-sample/tree/main/composeApp/src/commonMain/composeResources/files).

-kflite uses `Compose Resources` to manage assets in a platform-independent way.Your model becomes available to all targets by converting it into a byte array.
+kflite uses `Compose Resources` to manage assets in a platform independent way.Your model becomes available to all targets by converting it into a byte array.

 ### Step 2 - init the model

-kflite loads and prepares your model for inference with optional performance parameters. </br>
-Call `Kflite.init()` and load your model as a byte array.
-This creates an interpreter instance in memory.
+`kflite` can be used via a global singleton (`Kflite`) for simple use cases or by instantiating a Class (`KfliteClass`) when you need to manage multiple models simultaneously or control their lifecycles independently.

 ``` kotlin
 Kflite.init(